MarieEckert/pukdoc/README.md

 # pukdoc

-initially documentation for PµK was written in a custom format as raw UTF-8. after some time we realised that we might also want to provide this documentation in other formats such as HTML.
+initially, documentation for PµK was written as plain UTF-8 text with specific formatting. after some time we realised that we might also want to provide this documentation in other formats such as HTML.

-given that the custom format is could be a bit annoying to parse and it is annoying to write from hand anyway, we thought why not move to markdown and write a converter to our style.
+given that the our formatting could be a bit annoying to parse and is annoying to write by hand anyway, we thought "why not move to markdown and write a converter to our style?".

-and this is that converter.
+this is that converter.

 ## usage